deepsig/libsigmf/README.md

 ## Updates in libsigmf v1.0

-Version 1.0 has several changes from earlier versions, most notably is the requirement to use optional (nullable) scalar fields which became supported in flatbuffers since the library was originally published (v0.1).
+Version 1.0 has several changes from earlier versions, most notably is the requirement to use optional (nullable) scalar fields which became supported in flatbuffers since the library was originally published (v0.0.2).
 This means scalar values are ALL implemented as std::optional, which is a change for applications using `libsigmf`.
 This change was made to avoid the situation where default values are either not populated or always populated.
 Now all fields will be included in the output if and only if they are set.

-Other v1.0 changes include: updating to the latest SigMF metadata fields in the included schemas (including redefining all scalar fields as optional via `=null;`), updating to flatbuffers v2.0.0 syntax, cmake updates, updates to examples to ensure optional fields are working correctly, update to require c++17 for std::optional.
+Other v1.0 changes include: updating to the latest SigMF metadata fields in the included schemas (including redefining all scalar fields as optional via `=null;`), updating to flatbuffers v2.0.0 syntax, using shared_ptr for generated headers instead of unique_ptr, cmake updates, updates to examples to ensure optional fields are working correctly, update to require c++17 for std::optional.

 To update existing code from flatbuffers v0.1 and earlier to v1.0, accessing a field like this: